SarahRastegar/Open-World-Papers/README.md

 While novel class discovery and its cousin generalized category discovery have a lot of challenges, dealing with fine-grained categories where the categories have subtle differences and may have a lot of overlap or long-tail distribution where the frequency of each category can differ drastically elevates these obstacles to a very dark realm.
 So in this repository, we also consider the works that are done in [Fine Grained](#Fine-Grained) or [Fine Grained Videos](#Fine-Grained-Videos).
 While Long-tail is still in its infancy, especially for the video field, the challenge it introduces to the open world is very real, therefore works that focus on [Long Tail](#Long-Tail) or [Long Tail Videos](#Long-Tail-Videos) also has been collected.

+For more concise terminology, we use **claster** when referring to clusters depicting an already seen class or an unseen proposed class.

 | **Problem Name**  |     **Problem Goal** |
 |---------------|-----------|